lance-o/extended_terrain_types/bouncy_terrain_type/BOUNCY_TERRAIN_TYPE.md

 > 0xAABB

-where AA is the collision flag, and BB is the sound flag.
+where AA is the terrain type, and BB is the sound flag.
 In the case of my example material, that means the collision flag is 01 and the sound flag is 01 as well.

 The first part, the collision flag, is what you'll need to change for the patch to recognize that this part of the track should bounce you.